PaulTowne/Conway-s-Game-of-Life/README.md

 The Future?:

+This project, as with many of my projects, is a work in progress.
+There is plenty of work to be done to make the code cleaner and more efficient.
 I plan to further optimize the program to allow for more and more cells to be simulated at a time.
 Currently, the program, however hard I tried, is still quite inefficient, which limits how many cells can be simulated at a time.
 I also plan to add a welcome screen as well as buttoms to make the controls more user friendly.